pyeventsourcing/eventsourcing/README.md

 The example below shows an event-sourced aggregate class named `World`.
 An event named `Created` will be triggered when the aggregate class is called.
 The aggregate has a command method `make_it_so()`.
 An event named `SomethingHappened` will be triggered when this method is called.
-The events are used to evolve the state of the created aggregate object.
+These events are used instantiate and evolve the state of a `World` aggregate object.

 ```python
 from eventsourcing.domain import Aggregate, event